-DATA (OB(10),CON) 1,2,,3

-Data items = 1, 2, 0, and 3.
+DATA (OB(10),CON) 1,2,,3 Data items = 1, 2, 0, and 3.

-IB(10) = B1 + 1234

-Two succesive blanks following the digit 4 terminate the command.
+IB(10) = B1 + 1234 Two succesive blanks following the digit 4 terminate the command.
 Single blanks are ignored.

-IB(10) = B1.AND.0707 Single periods are ignored.
-REWIND.ABT 10 Single commas are ignored.
+IB(10) = Bl.AND.0707 Single periods are ignored.

+REWIND, ABT 10 Single commas are ignored.

-- 6. OPERATORS.
-Operation symbols such as plus (+), minus (-), left and right parentheses ((and)), equal (=), dollar (\$), asterisk (), and slash (/) must be used if they appear in the format of the specific command.
-These symbols are not optional. - 7.
-COMMAND TERMINATION AND DOCUMENTATION.
-Once a command has been properly terminated with two successive blanks, any character positions remaining in the 60 character line length may be used for documentation purposes. - 8.
-COMMENT STATEMENTS.
+- Operators.
+Operation symbols such as plus (+), minus (-), left and right parentheses [ ( and ) ], equal (=), dollar (\$), asterisk (\), and slash (/) must be used if they appear in the format of the specific command.
+These symbols are not optional. - Command Termination and Documentation.
+Once a command has been properly terminated with two successive blanks, any character positions remaining in the 60 character line length can be used for documentation purposes. - Comment Statements.
 An asterisk placed in position l indicates that the line is a comment.
-Comments may be printed by the executive but are not used by the compiler.
+Comments can be printed by the executive but are not used by the compiler.